chhuang-one/sqxclib/doc/SqConsole.md

 # SqCommand

-User can use SqCommand to define command and it's options statically (or dynamically).
+User can use SqCommand to define constant (or dynamic) command and it's options.
 SqConsole use this to parse data from command-line and store parsed data in SqCommandValue.

 	SqType